German nurse charged with 97 more murders

 Hoegel was previously jailed in 2015 after being convicted of killing six people, leading authorities to investigate hundreds of deaths and exhume bodies of former patients in the clinics where he worked.

-In past hearings, NiHoegelels said he felt euphoric when he managed to bring a patient back to life, and devastated when he failed, AFP said.
+In past hearings, Hoegel said he felt euphoric when he managed to bring a patient back to life, and devastated when he failed, AFP said.

 Police said the final number of murders may never be known as some possible victims were cremated.

-Note: Correction: This story has been updated to clarify Hoegel's previous convictions.